 We had an interesting incident at work recently.
-We run huge databases on PostgreSQL, and to reduce disk fragmentation, we run pg_repack[1] on a regular basis.
+We run huge databases on PostgreSQL, and to reduce disk fragmentation, we run pg_repack1 on a regular basis.
 This tool rewrites tables and indexes so that they are stored in contiguous blocks on disk.
 It reduces the overhead of disk seeks, improves read performance, and reduces the size of the database.

-Before we discuss what VACUUM does and its implications, we need to understand how data is actually stored on disk.
+Before we discuss what VACUUM1 does and its implications, we need to understand how data is actually stored on disk.
 What happens when a tuple is inserted, updated, or deleted?
 Understanding this will help us understand what VACUUM does, why it’s needed, and its implications.

 The most compelling feature of relational database systems is ACID(Atomicity Consistency Isolation Durability).
 Isolation is achieved using transactions.
 Isolation is needed to avoid race conditions when concurrent actors act upon the same row.